-Every time a driver plugs in, it’s a decision that affects your business.
-With routing, you can influence that decision—without adding friction to the driver experience.
-That’s where CPO Preferences come in.
+Every charging decision affects your business.
+With routing, you can influence those decisions, without adding friction to the driver experience.
+That’s where CPO preferences come in.

 What are CPO preferences?